EX | Install Tensorflow and keras for DL |

 micromamba create --name my_env

-Please take a note where your environment is located.
-You will need this later.
+Take note of where your environment is located, as you will need this path later during configuration.

 micromamba activate my_env